-The physics program at Houston Baptist University provides a firm foundation in the theoretical and experimental aspects of physics.
+The Physics program at Houston Baptist University provides a firm foundation in the theoretical and experimental aspects of physics.
 We take care to make sure our curriculum is rigorous enough to give you a real education.
-Our faculty are deeply committed to teaching and research.
+Our faculty members are deeply committed to teaching and research.
 One-on-one interaction of students with faculty members is the norm.

 Research is the heart of physics.
 That’s why we make research opportunities with faculty available to undergraduates.
 Currently, our faculty are involved in theoretical, experimental, and applied physics research.
 Areas of research include biophysics, phenomenological studies in quantum gravity, and methods of teaching physics.
 Students are also encouraged to participate in summer internships and research programs at other universities and research institutions.

 In addition, the physics program offers courses for non-science majors: Physics for the Liberal Arts Mind; Astronomy and the Universe; and Physics of Sound.
 Read more in our course catalog.

 At HBU, we have small classes that allow for one-on-one interaction with the Physics faculty, both inside and outside the classroom.
 This is a huge advantage in developing your personal skills in the laboratory, and in networking for the future.
 The research interests of the Physics faculty provide research opportunities for undergraduates.
 This will give you a head start over those in crowded physics programs at large universities.

 With a Bachelor of Science degree in Physics, you can go on to graduate school, and to careers in industry, medicine, law, education, computer science, mathematics, engineering, or in nontraditional areas such as finance and economics.